-A mudroom bench can be placed against a wall and various shelves or hooks can be hung above it.
+A mudroom bench can be placed against a wall, and various shelves or hooks can be hung above it.
 You can, however, go the all-in-one route with a hall tree.
-These multifunctional units combine storage, hanging space, and seating into a single piece of furniture.
+These multifunctional units combine storage, hanging space, and seating into a piece of furniture.

-You can put them in a designated mudroom or make one where there isn’t one.
+You can put them in a designated mudroom or make one without one.

 This back piece is usually equipped with hooks for hanging coats, hats, and other miscellaneous items.
 This extra back is normally between 5.5 and 6.5 feet tall.

 Many hall trees include benches with deep built-in storage, making them ideal for a mudroom.
 Shoes can be stored on the bench, and coats and backpacks can be hung on the hooks.
 Because it’s an all-in-one piece, the hooks are usually placed at a good height so they don’t interfere with people sitting.